xushizhou/xushizhou.github.io/_pages/about.md

 # Welcome

 Hello, I'm **Shizhou Xu**, a postdoctoral scholar at the University of California, Davis.
-My research focuses on the interdisciplinary area between **mathematics** and **machine learning**, particularly in **fairness**, **optimal transport**, and **causal inference**.
-My recent work addresses fairness in machine learning using mathematical models such as optimal transport theory and high-dimensional statistics.
+My research focuses on the interdisciplinary area between **mathematics** and **machine learning**, particularly in **probability theory**, **optimal transport**, and **trustworthy AI**.
+My recent work addresses fairness in machine learning using mathematical techniques such as optimal transport combined with learning models such as GANs and transformers.

 I am actively seeking academic positions and research opportunities where I can continue to contribute to advancing machine learning through rigorous mathematical frameworks.